From small to big we add value, experience and innovation to all projects.

 Power Take-Off Development

-Artemis Intelligent Power
+Artemis Intelligent Power (now Danfoss)

 Quoceant are partnered with Artemis Intelligent Power in an innovative project to develop a hydraulic power take-off system, called ‘Quantor’.
 The project has received £2.5m of funding from Wave Energy Scotland as part of their stage 3 programme and will see the concept demonstrated at full-scale on a unique laboratory test-rig.
 The rig will simulate the behaviour of a wave energy converter responding to a range of different real sea conditions.